MonBoza/parkerspizza/README.md

 testPizza2.addPrice()
 Expected Output: 8

-Test: "It will calculate price of selected toppings and add toppings to currentOrder"
+Test:"It will calculate price of selected toppings and add toppings to currentOrder"
 Code: let testPizza2 = new Pizza(["pepperoni", "mushrooms"], "small");
 testPizza2.currentOrder();
 Expected Output: 12

+Describe: PizzaOrder();

+Test:"It create an empty Object to store pizza Orders"
+Code: PizzaOrder();
+      orders[]